AzureTechCommunity/GroupLeaderResources/README.md

 ## Welcome

-Welcome to the Group Leader Resources page on Azure Tech Community.
+Welcome to the Azure Tech Groups Leader Resources page on Azure Tech Community.
 This site is for online and in-person meetup organizers who lead workshops and events related to Microsoft Azure.

 ## Resources